North Atlantic right whale: Sightings and confirmations in recent years

 There have been a few sightings further east over the past few decades, with several sightings close to Iceland in 2003.
 There was speculation that these could be the remains of a virtually extinct Eastern Atlantic stock, but examination of old whalers' records suggest that they are more likely to be strays from further west.
 A few have been sighted in waters adjacent to Norway (two documented sightings in 1926 and 1999), Ireland, shelf waters west of Scotland, Irish Sea, the Bay of Biscay in Spain, off the Iberian Peninsula, a cow-calf pair at Cape St. Vincent in Portugal, and continuous sightings of a single animal off the southwestern Tenerife in the Canary Islands in 1995.
 Subsequently, there have been two more sightings in Benderlau, La Gomera and some other observations were reported in Portugal and Galicia.
 A whale of unknown species, thought to be a right whale, was seen off Steenbanken, Schouwen-Duiveland (Netherlands) in July 2005 and was possibly the same animal previously seen off Texel in the West Frisian Islands.
 Another possible sighting was made along Lizard Point, Cornwall in May 2012.

-Few recent sightings have also been recorded from pelagic waters such as off Hebrides and on Rockall Basin as late as in 2000s.
+In the 2000s, sightings have also been recorded from pelagic waters such as off Hebrides and on Rockall Basin.
+In July 2024, one was spotted off the coast of County Donegal.

 Right whales have also on rare occasion been observed in the Mediterranean Sea.
 Since the two records of a stranding (Italy) and a capture of one of a pair seen (Algeria) in early 20th century, one sighting recorded in Dutch sighting scheme possibly between 1954 and 1957, only one possible sighting have been confirmed.
 In May 1991, a petty officer of the Italian Navy happened to be in the water with his camera about 13 km off the small island of Sant' Antioco (southwestern Sardinia), when a right whale happened to swim by – his photos comprise the only confirmed sighting in the 20th century; on the other hand however, reliability of the record have been questioned due to failures to contact the photographers.
 Earlier known occurrences of right whales in the basin include the stranding of a juvenile near Taranto (southeastern Italy) in 1877 and the sighting of two (one of which was later captured) in the bay of Castiglione (Algiers) in 1888 and Portugal.
 The Norway sightings appear to be of vagrants, or strays from the western Atlantic stock.

 Catch records at Cape Verde Islands in spring-summer seasons are highly doubtful.

 Below is a list of some of recent records of right whales in eastern North Atlantic (not all of above-mentioned records and excluding vagrant records, according to the Spanish edition of this article).
 Records and confirmations close to Newfoundland, Iceland, and Cape Farewell are also excluded.